dux/fez/README.md

   static html = `...`

   connect(props) {
-    // internal, get unique ID for a string, poor mans MD5 const uid = this.klass.fnv1('some string')

     // copy attributes from attr hash to root node this.copy('href', 'onclick', 'style')

-    // internal, check if node is attached this.isAttached()

-    // copy all child nodes from source to target, without target returns tm node this.slot(someNode, tmpRoot)
-    const tmpRoot = this.slot(self.root)

     // clasic interval, that rune only while node is attached this.setInterval(func, tick) { ... }

     // get closest form data, as object this.formData()

-    // get generated css class (uses gobber.js) const localCssClass = this.css(text)

     // mounted DOM node root
     this.root